 If you can't find the information you need in the FAQs, or elsewhere on the Dyson Institute of Engineering and Technology site, please email us your question:

 What is the Dyson Institute of Engineering and Technology?

 The Dyson Institute of Engineering and Technology is a small and personal higher education provider, which teaches high quality engineering degrees to the next generation of tech enthusiasts, alongside a part time role at Dyson.

 During this four year programme you’ll learn about engineering through hands-on experience in our Research and Development department, with the theory delivered through your Bachelor of Engineering degree.

 The Dyson degree has been developed by Dyson engineers alongside academics at Warwick Manufacturing Group (WMG), the University of Warwick.
 The University of Warwick has a long-standing reputation for bridging the gap between industry and academia through their strong links with global engineering companies.

 Who will award my degree?

 The Dyson Institute of Engineering and Technology (The Dyson Institute) is applying to the Office for Students for New Degree Awarding Powers, with the intention of delivering and awarding the Dyson degree itself from September 2019.
-Should New Degree Awarding Powers not be obtained before June 2019, your degree will be delivered and awarded by the University of Warwick.
+Should New Degree Awarding Powers not be obtained, your degree will be delivered and awarded by the University of Warwick.

-If you are offered a place at The Dyson Institute, we will inform you by 14 June 2019 as to whether your degree will be delivered and awarded by The Dyson Institute or the University of Warwick, and support you in deciding whether to accept your place.
+If you are offered a place at The Dyson Institute, we will inform you in good time as to whether your degree will be delivered and awarded by The Dyson Institute or the University of Warwick, and support you in deciding whether to accept your place.

 Can I get a Master’s at The Dyson Institute?